Strathpine Honour Board

-Strathpine Honour Board is a heritage-listed memorial at 1347 Anzac Avenue, Kallangur, Moreton Bay Region, Queensland, Australia.
+Strathpine Honour Board is a heritage-listed memorial at 1347 Anzac Avenue, Kallangur, City of Moreton Bay, Queensland, Australia.
 It was crafted in 1921 by Ernest Gunderson.
 It was added to the Queensland Heritage Register on 21 October 1992.

 History

 This honour board was designed by leading Brisbane metal worker, Ernest Gunderson in 1921.
 It was commissioned by the Strathpine Patriotic League and hung in the Pine Rivers Shire Hall until 1980 when it was moved to the local RSL club.

 The board lists in alphabetical order the 76 names of local men who served in World War I. Some of the letters are missing and others were replaced in 1984 when a local, Fred Williams, refurbished the board.

 Located near this honour board are other memorials to honour the districts service men.
 In 1985 the First World War Memorial Gates from the Lawnton Agricultural Show Grounds were relocated to Anzac Avenue and the area between the gates and club have been constructed as a memorial garden.

 The Brisbane-based Gunderson firm manufactured cast bronze honour boards which were quite distinctive as the dark bronze background contrasted with the polished brass lettering and ornamentation.
 Gunderson's honour boards are unique to Queensland and few remain as intact as this example.